-For the Fourteenth Edition, we include a whole chapter (Chapter 9) on Internet Law, Social Media, and Privacy.
+For this edition, I continue to include a whole chapter (Chapter 9) on Internet Law, Social Media, and Privacy.
 Social media have entered the mainstream and become a part of everyday life for many businesspersons.
-In this special chapter, we give particular emphasis to the legal issues surrounding the Internet, social media, and privacy.
-We also recognize this trend throughout the text by incorporating the Internet and social media as they relate to the topics under discussion.
+In this special chapter, I give particular emphasis to the legal issues surrounding the Internet, social media, and privacy.
+I also recognize this trend throughout the text by incorporating the Internet and social media as they relate to the topics under discussion.